google/kf/docs/content/en/docs/v2.11/operator/networking/setting-up-a-custom-domain.md

 This prevents conflicts between Apps.

 {{< warning >}}
-Updating the `spaceClusterDomain` in `config-defaults` will immediately be reflected on all Spaces and Apps that haven't overridden the domain.
+Updating the `spaceClusterDomains` in `config-defaults` will immediately be reflected on all Spaces and Apps that haven't overridden the domain.
 {{< /warning >}}